 Q: What about my dental needs after the MOM-n-PA mission?

 Every patient seen during the MOM-n-PA mission will receive a post-op form that includes a local doctor's and/or a local social service agency's telephone and contact name.
-Should the individual experience complications in the days immediately following the clinic, the contact can refer him or her to a local dentist who has agreed to see MOM patients for emergency follow-up care.
+This year, dentists from Allentown will be doing follow-up on patients that need further care.
+Should an individual experience complications in the days immediately following the clinic, the contact can refer him or her to a local dentist who has agreed to see MOM patients for emergency follow-up care.

 Q: What should I bring?